learnwithgurpreet/learnwithgurpreet.com/src/posts/2020/how-i-explained-web-designing-to-my-grandmother.md

 ---
 title: 'How I explained Web designing to my Grandmother'
 date: '2020-09-10'
-excerpt: I would like to share a question that I often asked my grandmother
+description: I would like to share a question that I often asked my grandmother
 tags:
   - 'Thoughts'
 ---